 - 2 tablespoons raisins , roughly chopped

-- Preheat toaster oven or oven to 350 F and line a cookie sheet with a toaster oven silpat.
+Preheat toaster oven or oven to 350 F and line your cookie sheet with a small silicone baking mat.

 - In a medium bowl mix together the mashed banana, persimmon, vanilla extract, cinnamon and cardamom.
 Stir in oats, flax meal and shredded coconut until well combined.
 Lastly stir in the chopped raisins.

 - Using an ice cream scoop drop dough at least 1 inch apart on prepared cookie sheet.
 The “dough” will be sticky but should maintain its shape when scooped.
 If your dough is too wet to scoop, stir in an extra tablespoon or two of rolled oats.